RsyncProject/rsync/rsync.1.md

     This option may help an under-powered client server if the extra pattern matching is slowing things down on a huge transfer.
-It can also be used to work around a currently-unknown bug in the verification logic, possibly after using the [`--list-only`](#opt) option to approve the file list.
+It can also be used to work around a currently-unknown bug in the verification logic if you trust the sender or make the transfer into a dedicated destination directory.

 0.  `--copy-as=USER[:GROUP]`